lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 4.3.2 Viewnior***

-I don't like the standard BL picture viewer.
+I don't like the standard Mirage picture viewer.

 ***Note:*** I am not using this, but if you are looking for a professional open source painting program with full support for graphics tablets, check out [Krita](https://krita.org/en/).